Acute Care Medicine Concentration | PCOM School of Pharmacy

 This course is designed to expose the student to pharmacotherapeutic challenges encountered in the critical care setting and to expand the student’s knowledge base regarding the role of the pharmacist in the critical care setting.
 The course is designed in a patient-case format in order to discuss medications and disease states commonly seen in the critically ill patient.
 Students will have an opportunity to strengthen written and verbal presentation skills.

-*May also satisfy Managed or Ambulatory Care Concentration.
+* May also satisfy Managed Care Concentration.

 X